piyush01123/My-Chatroom-Server/README.md

 ## Use this software
 This runs on a client-server model.
 There should be just 1 tracker whereas there can be several clients.
 The machine running the tracker can be a client too.
 The client can join and leave as they wish.
 Just like whatsapp, a new client will be able to view messages in the group from the point she joins.

-** Update: Exit ** Client can exit by typing exit.
+**Update:** Client can exit by typing exit.
 When all the clients exit, the tracker also exits.
 I decided that it is better this way than having a session run indefinitely.

 Run tracker:
 ```